This is not an endorsement of cryptocurrency or any specific provider, service or offering. It is not a recommendation to trade or use any services.

 Popular cryptos and top gainers are displayed in a priority block, helping you to discover potential market movers at a glance.
 And, if you ever need help, you can get in touch with Easy Crypto's local customer support team.

-Once you've got the hang of things and completed some swaps, it's straightforward to check your trading history, view your profits/losses report via the portfolio dashboard and generate a tax summary for EOFY reporting.
+Once you've made some swaps, you can check your trading history, view your profits/losses report via the portfolio dashboard and generate a tax summary for EOFY reporting.

-- Limited to just simple coin and fiat swaps – no advanced features
+Limited to just simple coin and fiat swaps &ndash

 3. Independent Reserve – Best exchange for beginners

-Another Australian-founded crypto exchange, Independent Reserve, offers a suite of simple-to-use features for crypto newcomers, cementing its place as a top choice for beginner investors.
+Independent Reserve, another Australian-founded crypto exchange, offers a suite of simple-to-use features for crypto newcomers, cementing its place as a top choice for beginner investors.

 Key features of the Independent Reserve platform include its simple sign-up process, beginner-friendly user interface and one-click crypto purchases.